pagekite/upagekite/README.md

 execfile('bootstrap.py')
 ```

-9. If that successfully connects to your wifi and loads the
+That should connect to your wifi and loads the second-stage loader,
-   second-stage loader, make it permanent with:
+running uPageKite and your code.
+If it works you can press CTRL+C to
+return to the Python REPL and proceed...

+9. Replace the MicroPython boot script with `bootstrap.py`:

 ```
 os.remove('boot.py')